kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 ### Non-Goals

-* Define the mechanism for shipping plugins to be used by the controllers
+* Define the mechanism for shipping plugins to be used by the controllers and their delivery in the controller image/pod.
 * Design plugin or a library for plugins
 * Mandate Federated workload identity / OIDC frameworks (though they are recommended)

 ## Proposal

-The proposed approach to issuing credentials is to leverage plugins for credentials, where a controller could leverage a library running local code which would retrieve the credentials for the current controller and for the clusterprofile of their choice.
-It is expected that plugins would leverage the identity of the controller (for example, the Kubernetes Service Account when running in Kubernetes) to retrieve credentials that are valid on other clusters.
+The proposed approach to obtaining credentials is to leverage plugins for retrieving the credentials from an issuer recognized by the target cluster.
+The controller using ClusterProfile would use a library running a local executable which would retrieve the credentials for the current controller and a given clusterprofile.
-Plugins would be exec'ed by the controller so that they don't need be built-in the binary, allowing cluster managers to write their own credentials and still leveraging multicluster controllers written by the community.
+It is expected that plugins would leverage elements local to the controller to help assert the identity of the controller (environment variables, config files, KSA, the local IP, etc...) to retrieve credentials that are valid on the target cluster.
+Plugins would be exec'ed by the controller so that they don't need be built-in the binary, allowing flexibility into writing their own credential plugins and still leveraging multicluster controllers written by the community.
+In addition, we propose to reuse the exec approach and protocol used for external credentials in
-In addition, we propose to reuse the exec approach and protocol used for external credentials in Kubeconfig.
+Kubeconfig (but not the configuration part of kubeconfig).
 Finally, in order to retrieve the endpoint for the cluster, we standardize the property names that are used in ClusterProfile.

 ### Risks and Mitigations